Agathasta/CS50_final_project/README.md

     * To check if conditions are met, and if they aren't, stay on the same page and flash a warning.

     Status: at this point I am good 10 hours into the project, including this documentation.

+5. SQL connected to JS through Flask
+    This was hard.
+I had no idea where to start and in which direction to go.
+Right now I am grabbing the HTML input with Flask and inserting into the database (POST).
+For GET, Flask sends a JSON to JavaScript, and JS modifies the HTML.